-London is one of the planet’s leading shopping destinations, and with that perspective the fashion brand synonymous to Parisian chic has pulled out all the stops for a new flagship store on new Bond street, one of the city’s most prestigious addresses.
+London is one of the planet’s leading shopping destinations, and with that perspective the fashion brand synonymous to Parisian chic has pulled out all the stops for a new flagship store on new Bond Street, one of the city’s most prestigious addresses.
 We’re obviously talking Chanel’s major retail statement, one that sees the full spectrum of the brand’s luxury collections showcased.
 It’s structured around an atrium at the core of the building and features an interior that combines a lavish mix of materials such as soft gold and bronze with reflective glass, marble and lacquer.
-Different textures are subtly put in contrast while at the same being captured in a modern archtectural scheme.
+Different textures are subtly put in contrast while at the same being captured in a modern architectural scheme.
 Adding another sophisticated layer are various specially commissioned artworks and contemporary and antique furniture pieces.

 CHANEL STORE – CALIFORNIA